levigroker/GRKAlertBlocks/README.md

 If you're using [CocoPods](http://cocopods.org) it's as simple as adding this to your `Podfile`:

-	pod 'GRKAlertBlocks', '~> 1.0'
+	pod 'GRKAlertBlocks', '~> 1.0.1'

 ### Documentation

-Use as you would any other UIAlertView, but instantiation is now a class level message, and adding a button can now take a block to be executed when tapped.
+Use as you would normally use UIAlertView, but instantiation is now a class level message, and adding a button can now take a block to be executed when tapped.

     UIAlertView *alert = [UIAlertView alertWithTitle:@"Title" message:@"Message"];